 H. RAGUET / EURELIOS / SCIENCE PHOTO LIBRARY H. RAGUET / EURELIOS / SCIENCE PHOTO LIBRARY

 BCG vaccine research.
-Scientist researching a DNA bacille Calmette-Guerin (BCG) vaccine against TB (tuberculosis) examines a petri dish containing colonies of the TB-causing Mycobacterium organism.
-The scientist is part of a team led by Professor Content and Dr Huygen at the Brussels Pasteur Institute.
+Hand holds a petri dish containing colonies of TB (tuberculosis)-causing bacteria over a grid, during research into a DNA bacille Calmette-Guerin (BCG) vaccine against TB.
+This is part of the research led by Professor Content and Dr Huygen at the Brussels Pasteur Institute.
 A deoxyribonucleic acid (DNA) vaccine consists of purified DNA coding for a disease antigen.
 Here, a DNA vaccine coding for the TB antigen 85 has been tested in mice.
-Bacteria from the mice lungs & spleen are cultured and the colonies (circles) counted to determine vaccine effectiveness.
+Bacteria from the mice lungs and spleen are cultured and the colonies (circles) counted to determine vaccine effectiveness.
 This DNA vaccine could eventually provide important TB protection for humans.

 Model release not required.
 Property release not required.